flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 In practice, groupby requires an aggregation operation over some of the original elements in a group and combine operation over the aggregation results.
 The reason is that groupby runs in parallel and each time it can only aggregate over some of the elements in a group.
 Essentially, the combine operation is an aggregation.
 Usually, it is sufficient to pass a UDO to a groupby function because a UDO can work as both aggregation and combine.
 In some cases, however, we need these operations to be different.
 As such, users can pass an aggregation operator to groupby.
 A user can create an aggregation operator themselves by calling fm.create.agg.op() and specify two UDOs for the aggregation and combine operation. fm.create.agg.op(agg, combine, name)

+## Interact with native R

+FlashR currently provides a limited number of linear algebra routines.
+As such, users still need to rely on the linear algebra routines, such as linear solver and Choleski factorization in R for their machine learning algorithm.
+FlashR provides functions for users to interact with the original R system.

+* `fm.as.vector`: convert an R vector/matrix and a FlashR matrix to a FlashR vector.
+The current implementation only supports converting from a one-column FlashR matrix to a FlashR vector.
+* `fm.as.matrix`: convert an R vector/matrix and a FlashR vector to a FlashR matrix.
+A vector is converted into a one-column matrix.
+* `fm.as.factor`: convert a FlashR vector to a factor vector.
+The current implementation only supports converting an integer vector.
+By default, this function determines the number of levels in the factor vector automatically.
+Users can also provide a maximal number of levels.
+Right now, FlashR factor vectors are used by `fm.sgroupby` and `fm.groupby`.
+* [`as.vector`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/vector.html): convert a FlashR vector/matrix to a R vector.
+* [`as.matrix`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/matrix.html): convert a FlashR vector/matrix to a R matrix.
+* `fm.conv.FM2R`: convert a FlashR vector or matrix to an R vector or matrix respectively.
+* `fm.conv.R2FM`: convert an R vector or matrix to a FlashR vector or matrix respectively.

+FlashR has the following functions to test if an object is a FlashR vector or matrix.

+* `fm.is.vector`: test if an object is a FlashR vector.
+* `fm.is.matrix`: test if an object is a FlashR matrix.

 ## FlashR object information